Mini Mexico City Guide

 Favorite Streets

-• Alvaro Obregón– La Roma – Shops, cafes, people watching, nightlife
+• Alvaro Obregón & Orizaba – La Roma – Shops, cafes, people watching, nightlife

 • Callejón de Belleza– La Merced – Get your lip waxed, your hair straightened or you nails did.